Welcome to USask

 Please note that international students cannot work on or off campus in Canada until they start their academic program.

 Many students also align their arrival to when their accommodation arrangements start, or when they can move into the Campus Residence, so they do not incur extra living expenses with an early arrival.
-Hence, it's a personal decision depending on the available resources for each student

 You should find permanent housing before travelling to Canada.